-It is sometimes assumed that someone who is blind, or has low vision,, won’t be able to access and use AAC.
-This is far from true.
+Sometimes we assume that someone who is blind or has low vision, won’t be able to access and use AAC.
+This is not true.
 There are ways to make AAC accessible for those who can’t rely on their sight for icon selection.

 After all, AAC users without visual impairments don’t simply rely on sight to select icons.
 Consistent icon placement in any AAC system allows the user to take advantage of muscle memory.
 Think of it this way, do you rely solely on vision to type on your keyboard?
 No. Your hands know where to go.
-Our vision helps us to ensure accuracy and to self correct errors.
+Our vision helps us to ensure accuracy and to correct ourselves when we make a mistake.

 For someone who is visually impaired and needs AAC, one option is to add a keyguard to the device.
 A keyguard is a plastic grid that sits on top of the screen.
 This can provide tactile cues for navigation.
 Keyguards can be great when the layout out of the vocabulary set (the grid size) stays consistent.
 They also benefit those with poor fine motor skills.
 You can stabilize your hand on the keyguard and more accurately select an icon.